alto-io/arcadians-avatar-builder/README.md

 > node src/updatePartsConfig.js

-If no errors pop up, then the config has been updated and the new parts can be viewed in the html.
+If no errors pop up, then the config has been updated and the new parts can be viewed in the html on refresh.

 ## Avatar Canvas Game Lego